 “Rabbi Simon exempted women because this was a positive mitzvah limited by time and from all positive, time bound mitzvot women are exempt”.

 This view was reinforced by subsequent codifiers.
 In the Shulchan Aruch (Orach Chayyim 17:2), Joseph Caro writes:

 “Women and slaves are exempt (from the tzitzit) because this is a positive, timebound mitzvah”.

 Moses Isserles, was a Rabbi and Talmudist, renowned for his fundamental work of Halakha and the Shulkhan Arukh, adds:

-“If they (women) wish to wrap themselves in a tallit for woman and make a blessing over it, then it is up to them, as with other timebound, positive mitzvot.
-But if they do put the talit for woman on, it will appear to be a show of haughtiness or pride in their piety.
-Therefore, they should not wear tzitzit since it is not an obligation which resides in the person themselves (lo chovat gavra) but rather in the garment”.
+“If they (women) wish to wrap themselves in a tallit for women and make a blessing over it, then it is up to them, as with other timebound, positive mitzvot.
+But if they do put the talit for women on, it will appear to be a show of haughtiness or pride in their piety.
+Therefore, women should not wear tzitzit since it is not an obligation which resides in the person themselves (lo chovat gavra) but rather in the garment”.